Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-03-10-make-auditory-sp-stimuli.md

 Select Praat - Open Praat script..., and select `auditory-SP-stimuli-from-textgrid`.

+*If on Mac OS, replace the "\" in line 44 with "/".*

 Select Run - Run.
 You will be presented with a user interface, where you can specify a number of variables.

 - The generals: